Case Study: Preparing young people for a career in the performing arts industry

 One of the most significant contributors to my development was being a part of the Youth Exchange Project.
 It really succeeded in filling the gaps between preparation and performance.
 The whole group was part of the entire process - from fundraising, planning, and creating the piece that we would eventually take around the world, to the final collaborative performance between both companies.
 Another highlight was working on Crystal Pite’s Emergence.
 This gave me a chance to see how a company works before going to auditions during my third year.
 I was able to be pushed by the fast paced environment of rehearsals while being offered advice from the dancers on how to work more efficiently.

 Have you made any new friendships through your involvement with Scottish Ballet?

-What have you learned in your time here?
+What have you learned during your time with the company?

 Scottish Ballet has been I huge part of my development as a dance artist and I will be eternally grateful for all the opportunities they have given me.
 I have been given the chance to take weekly classes with teachers who knew exactly how to push their students and get the most out of them.
 I have also been given the chance to develop my artistry in a safe place and to be guided to explore new areas of dance outside of classical ballet which is important, considering how much the world of dance is changing.
 Scottish Ballet has shown me just how much work goes into a successful project.
 Finally, they have given me the chance to create work and learn from my mistakes and develop my strengths which is a very rare opportunity for a young person to have.